 What happens if I do not show up for my report date?

 If you do not show up on your report date, a warrant may be issued the same day, for a Failure to Appear.
-If you are late reporting for your sentence, you will be released late on the last day of your sentence.
 You must report to the jail by 7:00 am.

 Top of Page